LMA Manager: LMA Manager 2004

 The next in the series was released on 12 March 2004 on PS2 and Xbox, and added a variety of enhancements to the match, as well as new commentary in the post-match highlights voiced by renowned commentator Barry Davies and analysed by Lineker and Hansen as before.
-New 'Fantasy Team' mode (replacing the 'Challenge Mode' in earlier games) whereby users could build up a team from scratch using a preallocated budget, based loosely on the popular fantasy football game.
-Once the user had compiled a squad and selected a team name, stadium and kit, the newly created club would compete in one of the leagues in the game.
-Another new feature in this version was the option (on Xbox only) of issuing tactical instructions to your team via the Xbox Communicator headset during a match.
+New 'Fantasy Team' mode was added (replacing the 'Challenge Mode' in earlier games) where the users can build up a team from scratch using a preallocated budget, based loosely on the popular fantasy football game.
+Once the user compiles a squad and selects a team name, stadium and kit, the newly created club would compete in one of the leagues in the game.
+Another new feature in this version is the option (on Xbox only) of issuing tactical instructions to player's team via the Xbox Communicator headset during a match.
 A second edition of the game was released, updating the squads from the January 2004 transfer window.

 LMA Manager 2005

-LMA 2005 was released on PS2 and Xbox on 31 October 2004, and chief amongst the enhancements was the addition of the Dutch and Portuguese leagues and English Football Conference division, the first new playable leagues to be added since 2002.
-Another unique feature was the option to download a mid-season player roster update via Xbox Live or the PlayStation online service, the second edition release had the updated squads by default at the expense of the online features.
-PS2 owners with access to an EyeToy camera could take a photo of themselves, which would appear on various newspaper articles seen in the game (for example, a celebration photo after winning a trophy, or an unhappy image after being sacked by their club).
+LMA 2005 was released on PS2 and Xbox on 31 October 2004, and chief amongst the enhancements is the addition of the Dutch and Portuguese leagues and English Football Conference division, the first new playable leagues to be added since 2002.
+Another unique feature was the option to download a mid-season player roster update via Xbox Live or the PlayStation online service, and the second edition release had the updated squads by default at the expense of the online features.
+PS2 owners with access to an EyeToy camera can take a photo of themselves, which would appear on various newspaper articles seen in the game (for example, a celebration photo after winning a trophy, or an unhappy image after being sacked by their club).

 Manchester United Manager 2005

 At the same time as the normal version of LMA 2005, a special themed edition was also released on PS2 and Xbox, entitled Manchester United Manager.
-As the name suggests, this version was tailored around Manchester United, and contained various photos and video clips of the club.
-However, the game itself was unchanged from LMA, allowing players to manage any club, not just Manchester United.
+As the name suggests, this version is tailored around Manchester United, and contains various photos and video clips of the club, but the game itself was unchanged from LMA, allowing players to manage any club, not just Manchester United.

 LMA Professional Manager 2005

-Released alongside LMA 2005 and Manchester United Manager, this version was notable for two reasons - it was the first game in the series to be released on PC, and the first developed externally (by Kuju rather than Codemasters).
+Released alongside LMA 2005 and Manchester United Manager, this version was notable for two reasons - it is the first game in the series to be released on PC, and the first developed externally (by Kuju rather than Codemasters).
 The change of platform required a redesigned interface, with the straightforward joypad-based navigation of PS2 replaced by a mouse-driven control system more similar to a graphical user interface such as Microsoft Windows.
 Each screen the user progressed to was housed on a separate window, which made finding one's way from section to section rather awkward.

-Content-wise, the PC version contained the same playable leagues, 3D match engine and transfer system as the console version, although there were extra non-playable countries added from around the world to bolster the transfer market.
+Content-wise, the PC version contains the same playable leagues, 3D match engine and transfer system as the console version, although there are extra non-playable countries added from around the world to bolster the transfer market.